medicomp/eslint-html-parser/README.md

 # eslint-html-parser

-Custom ESLint parser for HTML files that falls back to using [espree](https://github.com/eslint/espree) or another JavaScript parser for `.js` and `.jsx` files.
+Custom ESLint parser for HTML files that falls back to using [espree](https://github.com/eslint/espree) or another JavaScript parser for `.js` and `.jsx` files and for `<script>` tags within the HTML.

 ## Installation